 Servos and How They Are Wired

 About 1991 or soon after, most of the major brands of servos became compatible with each other.
-When this happened, you can use any of these brands of servos with any brand of receiver, but you must be careful about the polarity of the wiring.
+When this happened, you could use any of these brands of servos with any brand of receiver, but you must be careful about the polarity of the wiring.
 Some brands of servos are really great for a particular use in a particular plane, and there are other companies that sell their servos with each different manufacturer's connector installed (you just have to ask for what you want).

 You can mix Futaba servos with an Airtronics receiver, mix Hitec & JR servos with a FrSky receiver, etc. as long as you are careful about polarity.
 In Futaba, Hitec, and JR Radio servos, the servo and battery connections have the same polarity (+/-) and signal wiring, although the connectors are slightly different.

-Because Airtronics received so much bad press about the fact that their servos had reversed polarity (+/-), in December 1997, Airtronics started shipping servos with the optional "Z" connector that mostly matches the connector found on JR Radio or Hitec servos (or other brands).
-This means that if you have a Airtronics servo with one of the "Z" connectors, you won't have to switch (+) and (-) wires to use that servo with Futaba, Hitec, or JR, or other receivers.
+Because Airtronics received so much bad press about the fact that their servos had reversed polarity (+/-), in December 1997, Airtronics started shipping servos with the optional “Z” connector that mostly matches the connector found on JR Radio or Hitec servos (or other brands).
+This means that if you have an Airtronics servo with one of the "Z" connectors, you won't have to switch (+) and (-) wires to use that servo with Futaba, Hitec, or JR, or other receivers.

 If you want to switch the wires around, almost all the connectors have little tabs or pins that you can push with a small pin to remove the wires and push them back into the connector in the right place.